 If you’re considering starting a career in phlebotomy, you will need to earn the right qualifications.
 However, you do not need to get a traditional college education to become one.

-Depending on the phlebotomy program you enroll into, it will take a year or even less for you to become a phlebotomist.
+Depending on the phlebotomy classes you enroll into, it will take a year or even less for you to become a phlebotomist.
 Most phlebotomy programs take less than a year to complete, while some take as little as eight weeks.

 Programs offered by vocational schools are typically shorter, whereas programs offered by community colleges can take longer.
 Completing both instructional and clinical hours of the program you enroll in is a prerequisite to earning a diploma and subsequently a certification.
 Medical facilities prefer hiring phlebotomists with national certification.

 Typically, phlebotomists apply for getting certified right after getting their diploma.
 This is because most national certification tests have time limitations that disqualify a phlebotomist from writing the examination.
 Pursuing a national certification takes a few more months to complete.